-Most Asian countries have for years practiced spanking as the best method of disciplining children and it is still practiced regularly in some places.
+Most Asian countries have for years practised spanking as the best method of disciplining children and it is still practised regularly in some places.
 However, today spanking is viewed by many as the wrong way to discipline a child.
-Of course, there are still some who call it the best mode of disciplining, but the change in attitude towards spanking cannot be ignored.
+Of course, there are still some who call it the best mode of discipline, but the change in attitude towards spanking cannot be ignored.

 Should parents spank children?
 4 things to keep in mind before you raise your hand.

 1. “What is the lesson my the child needs to learn?”

 This is the first question parents should ask themselves before spanking their child.
 This is very important because in most cases, parents have realized that children often do not associate spanking with their bad conduct.

 In fact, in most cases, spanking has brought about feelings of resentment to the child.
 How many times have you heard the words, “She does not understand me” from your child?

 How many times as a child yourself have you said it to your own parents after receiving a spanking from them?
 Almost always, children tend to remember the spanking and not the deed that provoked it.
 That’s why experts feel that this is not the best way to discipline a child.

 Proponents of the spanking theory feel that when it comes to disciplining a toddler, spanking is the most effective tool.
 This is because toddlers cannot understand the reasoning and the only way to stop them from any dangerous activity is to spank them and pull them away.

 While spanking may work at the time the child is engaged in dangerous activity, it is important to understand that it is not really effective in the long run.